-…and it huffed and puffed along the Alps effusing a sweet smell that brought about the fauna of the region to take in deep breaths of the sweetly goodness.
-I looked out the candy coloured windows to notice that the train ran on a track as dark as a 90% coco chocolate bar.
+…and it huffed and puffed along the Alps effusing a sweet smell that brought about the fauna of the region to take in deep breaths of the sweet goodness.
+I looked out the candy coloured windows to notice that the train ran on a track as dark as a 90% cocoa chocolate bar.

 Small toffees hung from bright green trees and Lac Léman in the distance had a milky white reflection in which I could see small dots of choco-chips jump in and float around in merriment.
 Up ahead, the track curled around a mountain and I slowly felt the train turn just so I could see the carriages at the back which resembled all my favourite chocolates.

 And then we twirled, and twirled, and twirled some more…

 As I sat in the train twirling around a lovely smelling cup of hot chocolate, I woke up from my little daydream by the sound of my wife asking my son – for the umpteenth time – to sit down.
 I’m prone to daydreams mind you – just like my son is prone to ignoring my wife – thanks to a wild imagination and especially on this day as we – my wife and kids – had woken up early to catch a special train from Montreux, which would turn out to be a wonderful introduction for us to the Swiss way of life; Le Train du Chocolat.